Accel launches UC Berkeley mentorship program

 Amit Kumar, a Cal grad who works on the investment team at Accel, is spearheading the effort and pointed out that companies like Apple, Flexport, Nextdoor, PillPack and Warby Parker all have Berkeley alums as co-founders.

-He felt that there wasn’t enough career guidance for students at Berkeley and that venture firms who are ignoring the ecosystem are missing out.
+He felt there wasn’t enough career guidance for students at Berkeley and that venture firms that are ignoring the ecosystem are missing out.

 “We just believe that Berkeley’s been undervalued for a long time for whatever reason,” said Kumar.

 He says Accel is not necessarily planning to invest in the students that it’s mentoring, although they wouldn’t rule it out.
-He doesn’t expect all the students to become entrepreneurs but hopes that Accel will hear about new startups from the community.
+He doesn’t expect all the students to become entrepreneurs, but hopes that Accel will hear about new startups from the community.

 “If there’s anything coming out of the Berkeley ecosystem, one of these students would have heard about it,” he said.